JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 Kotlin offers different notebook solutions, such as [Kotlin Notebook](https://plugins.jetbrains.com/plugin/16340-kotlin-notebook), [Datalore](http://jetbrains.com/datalore), and [Jupyter Notebook](https://jupyter.org/), to provide convenient features for data retrieving, transformation, exploration, modeling, and more.

-Make the most of interactive editors while leveraging the perks of coding with Kotlin.
+With our Kotlin notebooks, you can benefit from the features of a powerful interactive editor and the perks of coding with Kotlin.
 Kotlin integrates with these notebooks to help you manage data and share your findings with colleagues while building up your data science and machine learning skills.

 ![Kotlin Notebook](kotlin-notebook.png){width=700}